January 1922

 McDermott (2001), pg 153

-Mulcahy replies to IRA officers saying that he has no authority to call a convention of the IRA as Dáil Eireann was “the elected government of the Irish Republic” and that the control of the army could not be transferred to another body as “supreme control of the Army” lay with the Dáil.
+Following the letter from a number of IRA officers calling for an IRA Convention (see Jan-10-22/2), Mulcahy replies saying that he has no authority to call a convention of the IRA as Dáil Eireann was “the elected government of the Irish Republic” and that the control of the army could not be transferred to another body as “supreme control of the Army” lay with the Dáil.

 On same day, Rory O’Connor writes to Eoin O’Duffy saying that officers who demanded a convention intended to call one themselves, adding that they would only obey orders from O’Duffy when it had been countersigned by himself.